ghostdogpr/caliban/vuepress/docs/docs/schema.md

 # Schemas
-A GraphQL schema will be derived automatically from the types present in your resolver.
+A GraphQL schema will be derived automatically at compile-time (no reflection) from the types present in your resolver.
 The table below shows how common Scala types are converted to GraphQL types.

 Scala Type|GraphQL Type